C19-SFU-Econ/COVID-19-Canada-alert-levels/README.md

 ![Ontario](ON_1.png?view=raw)
 -->
 *Notes: "daily cases per million" is computed as the weekly average daily cases per million for dates t-6 to t.
-The percentage number reported in each sub-panel's title is the share of provincial population of the respective region.*
+The percentage number reported in each sub-panel's title is the respective region's share of provincial population.*